thyu413/asdf/README.md

 ## TODO

+1. Relative image path for previewing
-1. Improve syntax highlighting
+2. Improve syntax highlighting
-2. Binary packages for Windows and Mac
+3. Binary packages for Windows and Mac
-3. Sound effects
+4. Sound effects

 ## About asdf